canonical/launchpad-manual/docs/user/how-to/launchpadlib/using-launchpadlib.rst

    .. tab-item:: Ubuntu

-      If you have the latest version of Ubuntu then to install the launchpadlib available in the Ubuntu repositories, open a terminal and run the command:
+      If you have the latest version of Ubuntu, you can install launchpadlib from the Ubuntu repositories using apt-get:

       ::

            sudo apt-get install python3-launchpadlib

-      And you are done!

-      If you have an older version of Ubuntu then parts of the instructions below may not work with the version from the repositories but you should be able to install the latest version of launchpadlib manually.
+      If you have an older version of Ubuntu, some parts of the instructions below may not work with the version from the repositories.
+However, you should be able to install the latest version of launchpadlib manually.

    .. tab-item:: pip

-      On any platform with a working Python and pip, you should be able to
+      On any platform with Python and pip, you can install launchpadlib using the `pip` command:
-      say:

       ::